 Are these included in your Cyber Incident Response plan?

 Cyber security attacks are now at unprecedented levels and where these are successful, they can significantly impact upon an organisation’s operations, financial performance, legal compliance and reputation.
-The prevalence of cyber threats makes organisations more vulnerable than ever to a cyber-attack.
+The COVID-19 pandemic and prevalence of cyber threats makes organisations more vulnerable than ever to a cyber-attack.
+Google have also reported blocking over 18 million scam e-mails every day as opportunistic cyber criminals seek to exploit the global social and economic crisis.
 As a result, having a robust cyber incident response capability has become one of the most important elements of an organisation’s overall cyber risk management strategy.

 Being properly prepared for a cyber-attack can reduce the likelihood of attacks being successful or, if this is not possible, minimise their impact.
 The key stages in preparing for a cyber-attack can be summarised in the diagram below.